plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 In short, it's complicated.

 But why not just take the easy approach and always assume that disproportionalities _must_ point to problems to be solved?

+Why?

 Because in most other contexts, that would be silly.

 For example, the US, by population, is 6% Asian and 13% Black.
 And yet, incredibly, when we look at the percentage of players by race